Seven ways Messianic Jews fulfill the “Irrevocable Call” of Romans 11:29

 Why are Christians all over the world having Passover Seders and often inviting Messianic Jews to lead them?
 They want to see Yeshua in the Feasts.
 While Acts 15 lifted the burden of keeping Torah from the Gentiles; there is no hint that the Jewish believers forsook the Torah.
 (Acts 21:20-25 makes it clear that they did not.)

 5. Only Messianic Jews show that the Church is a Jewish-rooted reality since we are the living reality of the Jewish connection of the whole Church.
-Since the resurrection of the Jewish wing of the body of Yeshua, we have seen more teaching on the Jewish Roots of the faith than ever before and a deep hunger in the Church world to understand this.
+Since the resurgence in the past century of the Jewish wing of the body of Yeshua, we have seen more teaching on the Jewish Roots of the faith than ever before and a deep hunger in the Church world to understand this.

 6. Only Messianic Jews can play the role of demonstrating that when a Jew believes in Yeshua, he is still part of his people and their eschatological fulfillment.